Manouchehri/UnicornFig/README.md

 Hah!
 I doubt that!
 But let's pretend I do for a moment, shall we?

 UnicornFig is a side project of mine with the rather ambitious goal of becoming a really simple "Emacs Lisp for everyone."
-What that essentially means is it hopes to not just be *yet another Lisp implementation*, but rather a Lisp interpreter that outputs configuration files in familiar formats like [JSON](https://en.wikipedia.org/wiki/JSON) and [YAML](https://en.wikipedia.org/wiki/YAML) as well as [Golang](https://golang.org/) code containing structs and validators for data.
+What that essentially means is it hopes to not just be *yet another Lisp implementation*, but rather a Lisp interpreter that outputs configuration files in familiar formats like [JSON](https://en.wikipedia.org/wiki/JSON) and [YAML](https://en.wikipedia.org/wiki/YAML) as well as [Golang](https://golang.org/) code containing structs for data.

 The project consists, really, of two parts. **Unicorn** is the name given to the interpreter & code generation tool, and **Fig** is the name given to the Lisp dialect.

-Currently, Unicorn is capable of producing JSON files and YAML files containing data defined at the global scope of a fig program.

 ## How do I get started?